Mohith1406/FarmWise.AI/README.md

 - Responds in *regional languages* to help farmers.
 - Uses *Natural Language Processing (NLP)* for real-time advice.
 - Supports *voice-based input and responses* for ease of use.
+- Integrated with *Text-to-Speech* for audible replies.
+- Supports *Speech-to-Text* for spoken queries.

 ---